8 Array Formulas

 returns 3 rows with 5 columns.

-For all examples, only the first cell is editable.
-That is the cell where you entered the array.
-When you select another cell in the values area, the content in the formula bar is gray, and you cannot change the value.
+For all the above examples, only the first cell where you entered the array formula is editable.
+When you select any other cell within the array’s range, the content in the formula bar appears grayed out, and you cannot change its value.

 8.2 Simple Array Formulas

-An array formula is a formula that you use to perform calculations on matrices.
-The result is an array.
-To use array formulas, you need to consider in advance how many outcomes there are and how these outcomes are arranged (one cell, row, column, table).
+An array formula performs calculations on arrays, and the result is also an array.
+When using array formulas, you need to determine in advance how many results to expect and how those results should be arranged (in a single cell, row, column, or table).

-In Figure 8.5, you can see that the sum and product of two numbers are calculated a few times.
+In Figure 8.5, you can see the sum and product of two numbers calculated multiple times.
 This can be done with simple formulas.
-For example, the formula in D2 could be =A2+B2
+For instance, the formula in cell D2 could be =A2+B2

 .
-When copying these formulas down the correct formulas are also in D3:E4.
+Copying these formulas down would apply the correct formulas to D3:E4.

 Task 8.1 File: Array1.xlsx